deathbreakfast/math-helper/README.md

 - `POST /api/practice/submissions` – Accepts `{ userId?, userName?, pin, attempts[] }`, verifies the PIN from share-link parameters, and returns a mocked practice session summary so the new practice UI can gate submissions before the real engine lands.

 Schema groundwork (SQLite via SQLAlchemy) also defines `questions` and `responses` tables, ready for future endpoints that log generated prompts and learner answers with timestamps.

-## TODOs

-1. Question engine with level definitions, flash-card pools, and long-division builders.
-2. SQLite-backed progress tracking for attempts, speed, hints, and accuracy trends.
-3. Results dashboard featuring charts, filters, and personalized recommendations.
-4. Parent-facing insights: historical exports, focus area suggestions, and progress share-outs.

-This repository keeps the implementation ready for those features while presenting the product vision in the present tense.